3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## Documentation

-In order to safely document our project using multiple authors, special technology was incorporated into our development environment.
+In order to safely document our project using multiple authors, we needed to incorporate version-control-compatible formatting into this documentation's development environment.
 We used the Markdown mark up language in combination with Pandoc to facilitate our authoring and presentation of our documentation content.